dbdq/microsoft_decoding/README.md

-# Microsoft Brain Decoding competition code - First Prize award
+# Microsoft Brain Decoding competition
+## First Prize award

 **How to run**